Education in Germany: Secondary education

-Learning a foreign language is compulsory throughout Germany in secondary schools and English is one of the more popular choices.
-Students at certain Gymnasium are required to learn Latin as their first foreign language and choose a second foreign language.
-The list of available foreign languages as well as the hours of compulsory foreign language lessons differ from state to state, but the more common choices besides Latin are English, French, Spanish, and ancient Greek.
-Many schools also offer voluntary study groups for the purpose of learning other languages.
+Learning a foreign language is compulsory throughout Germany in secondary school, with nearly all children learning English and often also learning another, especially if attending a Gymnasium.
+The list of available foreign languages as well as the hours of compulsory foreign language lessons differ from state to state, but the more common options are Latin, French, Spanish, and Ancient Greek.
+Many schools also offer voluntary extracurricular clubs for the purpose of learning other languages.
 At which stage students begin learning a foreign language differs from state to state and is tailored to the cultural and socio-economical dynamics of each state.
 In some states, foreign language education starts in Grundschule (primary school).
 For example, in North Rhine-Westphalia and Lower Saxony, English starts in the third year of elementary school.
 Baden-Württemberg starts with English or French in the first year.
-The Saarland, which borders France, begins with French in the third year of primary school and French is taught in high school as the main foreign language.
+The Saarland, which borders France, begins with French in the third or first year of primary school.

 It may cause problems in terms of education for families that plan to move from one German state to another as there are partially completely different curricula for nearly every subject.

-Realschule students gain the chance to take their Abitur at a Gymnasium with a good degree in the Realschulabschluss.
-Stepping up is always provided by the school system.
+Students graduating from a Realschule with a good degree in the Realschulabschluss have the option of transferring to a Gymnasium in order to eventually take their Abitur there.

 Adults who did not achieve a Realschulabschluss or Abitur, or reached its equivalent, have the option of attending evening classes at an Abendgymnasium or Abendrealschule.